sundharm/VehicleManagementSystem/README.md

         1. Components:
             1. Home: Dropdown to create a new vehicle
             2. Add Car: Contains the form to get car details from user
+            3. State management like redux has not been used as the state of this application is ephemeral.
+                Can be added when complications increase.
         2. Styles: contains the css files of the application

     Styling:
         Bootstrap framework has been used for styling (dropdown and form components).